Watershed Fund Capacity Support

 The purpose of these dollars is to fill critical capacity funding gaps of our Partners.
 Activities funded will allow watershed organizations to measurably improve their internal operations and external community-based conservation efforts, through targeted efforts in the realms of Organizational Development, Coordination, Communications, and Outreach.
 Projects must be directly related to community-led solutions and engagement.
 Priority will be given to proposals that demonstrate a “meaningful step” in organizational capacity, sustainability, or scaling up of watershed efforts.
-This money cannot be used for on-the-ground monitoring or restoration projects, or for funding of ongoing expenses.
+This money cannot be used for on-the-ground monitoring or restoration projects.

 Who Qualifies for Support?